earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-plugin-architecture.md

 **Benefits:**
 - Core VWMP can be open-sourced independently
-- Project-specific-specific code remains proprietary
+- Confidentia-specific code remains proprietary
 - Users can install `vwmp` and create their own plugins
 - Clear separation of concerns